Hospitality Industry Job Titles and Descriptions

 - Sous Chef

 Hotel General Manager.
-A hotel general manager, or hotel manager, makes sure that a hotel (or inn, lodge, or another venue with sleeping accommodations) is running smoothly.
+A hotel general manager, or hotel manager, makes sure that a hotel (or inn, lodge, or any other venue with sleeping accommodations) is running smoothly.
 This involves interacting with guests, managing staff, handling the finances of the property, and much more.

 Some hotel managers have a degree or certificate in hotel management, while others have a high school diploma and a few years of experience working in a hotel.
 Hotel general managers need to have strong business skills, management skills, and interpersonal skills.